yaoyangyaha/nokiachat/README.md

 # nokiachat
-a script that get message from common chat app to a symbian device
+a script that get message from common chat app to an old devices plus applications for windows phone and symbian